krokyk/jwt-nodejs-express-tutorial/README.md

 # 16 - Getting a New Access Token Based on a Refresh Token

-Let's adjust the existing `verifyToken` function to work with the _refresh tokens_.
+Let's adjust the existing `verifyToken` function in `authServer.js` to work with the _refresh tokens_.
 It will be similar to the `verifyToken` function that is used in <kbd>GET</kbd>`/posts` endpoint in `apiServer.js` with 2 small differences:
 * if the `Authorization` header contains seemingly valid token it will next check refresh token "storage" that you created in the previous chapter for an existence of the incoming refresh token to confirm that such token was indeed issued previously and return **_403 Forbidden_** if it wasn't
   ```javascript